mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 For example, consider `myShape := g.(Circle)`.
 The asserted type `Circle` is a concrete type.
 If `g` does refer to a `Circle` then the type of `myShape` is `Circle`.

-When the asserted type is an interface type, if the value on the left implements the interface then the result has that interface type.
+When the asserted type is an interface type, if the value of the variable implements the interface then the result has that interface type.
-This can be used to allow methods from the interface to be called.
+This can be used to allow methods from the asserted interface to be called.
 For example, suppose we have a value in the variable `someValue` whose type implements multiple interfaces, one of which is `Shape`.
 The following code prints the name of the shape.